techidaily/site-win11-tips/source/_posts/methods-to-revert-windows-settings-after-restart.md

 ### 4\.
 Create a New User Profile

- If you weren’t able to repair the corrupt profile in the Registry Editor, you may have to[create a new user profile on Windows](https://www.makeuseof.com/windows-11-create-local-user-account/) .
+ If you weren’t able to repair the corrupt profile in the Registry Editor, you may have to [create a new user profile on Windows](https://www.makeuseof.com/windows-11-create-local-user-account/) .
 Creating a new user profile does not delete the old one, so all your data will remain intact, but you will have to reconfigure your settings.
 After creating it, log out of your current user account and switch to the newly created one.
 Check if this fixes the settings reset issue.

 ### 5\.
 Uninstall Recent Updates